iptv-org/epg/README.md

 Options:
-  -s, --sites <names>           A comma-separated list of the sites to parse -c, --channels <path>         Path to *.channels.xml file (required if the "--site" attribute is
+  -s, --sites <names>           A comma-separated list of the sites to parse -c, --channels <path>         Path to *.channels.xml file (required if the "--sites" attribute is
                                 not specified)
   -o, --output <path>           Path to output file (default: "guide.xml") -l, --lang <codes>            Allows you to restrict downloading to channels in specified languages only (example: "en,id")